Simple Vegetable Rice Soup in Fish Broth

 14. Step 14:

-This soup can be cooked on any other broth.
-The author of the recipe claims that in a pureed form such soup can be given to children from the year.
-Bon appetit and don't be afraid to experiment!
+You can make this soup with any other broth.
+The recipe author says that, puréed, this soup can be given to children from one year old.
+Enjoy, and don't be afraid to experiment!

-For some reason, I am sure that you, like me, cook soups on fish broth much less often than on chicken :) I'm not talking about fish soups, but specifically about fish broth soups.
-This is a big difference: fish soup is one in which there are pieces of fish and which has a pronounced fish taste and aroma; and fish broth soup is incomparably softer in terms of "fishiness"!
-You get all the benefits of fish broth, and you can give it any flavor you want with the help of other ingredients.
-I even cooked sorrel soup on it, and no one suspected that they were not on chicken broth :) And I cook them less often simply because I buy fish much less often than chicken, which means that I always have more material for chicken broth.
-Is it the same for you? :) And today I brought you probably the simplest soup that can be cooked in fish broth: simple, but very tasty, variable and interesting, otherwise I would not have brought it :)
+• Hello, fellow cooks!
+For some reason I'm sure that you, like me, make soups with fish broth far less often than with chicken :) I don't mean fish soups, but specifically soups made with fish broth.
+There's a big difference: a fish soup has pieces of fish and a pronounced fishy taste and aroma, while a soup made with fish broth is far milder in terms of "fishiness"!
+You get all the goodness of fish broth, and you can take the flavor in any direction you like with other ingredients.
+I've even made sorrel soup with it, and no one suspected it wasn't chicken broth :) I make them less often simply because I buy fish far less often than chicken, so I always have more on hand for chicken broth.
+Same for you? :) Today I've brought you what's probably the simplest soup you can make with fish broth: simple but very tasty, flexible, and interesting — otherwise I wouldn't have brought it :)

 • Ripe potatoes - 80 kcal/100g